shellhub-io/shellhub-io.github.io/docs/getting-started.md

 $ docker-compose up -d
 ```

+!!! warning "Make sure port 80 and 22 are free at the host"

 ## Creating the initial user

 After ShellHub server have been up and running you need to create the initial user.